Student Reacts to Racial Slurs at Northgate

 To the girl who decided it was cool to call her friends “nigga”, even when she was told she shouldn’t.
 What did you accomplish?

-For those who think your use of this derogatory word is okay: did you expect me rrthreeto respect you for the cause you think you have?
+For those who think your use of this derogatory word is okay: did you expect me to respect you for the cause you think you have?
 I think nothing of your cause and even less of you.
 Did you expect me to be torn apart by what you say?
 I’m not, because I am strong, because African Americans are strong.

 What was it you hoped to achieve?